 Occupation: Designs and builds competition cars for various disciplines

-Currently competing in FIA European and MSA British Drag Racing Championships; Nordic Drag Racing Series; Swedish Drag Racing Championship.
+Currently competing in FIA European and Motorsport UK British Drag Racing Championships; Nordic Drag Racing Series; Swedish Drag Racing Championship.

-Career highlights: Five times MSA British Drag Racing Champion
+Career highlights: Five times Motorsport UK British Drag Racing Champion

 What got you interested in motor sport in the first place?